forestdb/forestdb.org/models/bayesian-data-analysis.md

 (barplot (enriched-biascoin-model (list false false false false false)) "what weight generated TTTTT")
 ~~~

 The model has the flexibility to infer different biased coin weights for different sequences.
-Let's now compare this to our data set.
+Let's now add back in the data analysis model to compare this to our data set.

-## Bayesian data analysis of enriched cognitive model

 ~~~
 ;;;fold: